Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Integrating AI testing tools into Jenkins, GitHub Actions, and GitLab CI.

-- Pipeline design: determining when and where to execute AI-powered tests.
+- Pipeline design: determining when and where to run AI-powered tests.

 Module 13: Ethical Considerations in AI-Driven Testing

-- Addressing bias and fairness in AI-generated test data.
+- Bias and fairness in AI-generated test data.

-- Privacy concerns associated with cloud-based AI tools.
+- Privacy concerns related to using cloud-based AI tools.

-- Ensuring transparency and explainability in AI testing decisions.
+- Transparency and explainability of AI testing decisions.

 - Governance and compliance considerations.